Political positions of Ted Cruz: LGBT issues

 Cruz believes that "engaging in homosexual conduct is a choice."
 He thinks that marriage should be legally defined as only "between one man and one woman," but believes that the legality of same-sex marriage should be left to each state to decide.
 On February 10, 2015, Cruz re-introduced the State Marriage Defense Act.
 Cruz opposes participation in gay pride marches, criticizing Dallas' Republican mayor Tom Leppert, stating "When a mayor of a city chooses twice to march in a parade celebrating gay pride that's a statement and it's not a statement I agree with."
 He voted against reauthorizing the Violence Against Women Act, which included provisions to extend protection to lesbians and gays.
 In a speech in April 2015 in Waukee, Iowa, Cruz said that "[t]here is a liberal fascism that is dedicated to going after believing Christians who follow the biblical teaching on marriage."

 In 2015, following the U.S. Supreme Court's decision in Obergefell v.
 Hodges, which declared that the constitutional right to marriage extended to same-sex couples, Cruz urged states to ignore the ruling, saying that states who are not parties to a suit are not legally obligated to follow the decision.
 Legal scholars said that this statement is correct in a technical sense, but not meaningful, since lower courts are bound by the Supreme Court's constitutional rulings and non-compliance with the decision "amounts at most to a delaying tactic."
 Stephen Vladeck, law professor at American University, called Cruz's statement "literally true, but deeply misleading."

 At the National Religious Liberties Conference in November 2015, Cruz also shared the stage with Kevin Swanson, who called for gays to be put to death.

 On Kim Davis, a county clerk in Kentucky who was jailed for contempt of court after refusing to comply with a federal court order directing her to issue marriage licenses to all those legally qualified, Cruz stated: "Today, judicial lawlessness crossed into judicial tyranny.
 Today, for the first time ever, the government arrested a Christian woman for living according to her faith ...
 I stand with Kim Davis.
 Unequivocally."
 Washington Post columnist Dana Milbank called this statement "downright alarming" and criticized Cruz for "seeking the nation's highest office while encouraging people to ignore its laws."

 In July 2022 while speaking at a Turning Point student conference, he declared that his preferred pronouns were kiss/my/ass.

+After Ugandan president Yoweri Museveni signed the Anti-Homosexuality Act, 2023 into law, Cruz condemned its passage, stating that "[a]ny law criminalizing homosexuality or imposing the death penalty for 'aggravated homosexuality' is grotesque & an abomination."
+He also stated that Texas should repeal the state law that criminalises homosexuality.